 The staff of the Office of Institutional Equity and the Title IX Coordinator, together with our community partners, is available to provide in-person trainings to staff or faculty.
-If your department or unit is interested in a training, please contact email@example.com.
+If your department or unit is interested in a training, please contact firstname.lastname@example.org.

 For the convenience of the Cornell community, the university has online training available as well.
 Cornell has long provided an online training for all staff and faculty offered at onboarding and available at any time addressing respect at Cornell, and has recently added additional online training videos on sexual harassment and the staff and faculty “Duty to Consult” with the Title IX Coordinator.